Professor of History of Science and Medicine

 I am principal holder of a Wellcome Trust strategic award in the history of medicine on the theme 'Generation to Reproduction'.
 With Rebecca Flemming and Lauren Kassell, I am editing a large volume on Reproduction: Antiquity to the Present Day for Cambridge University Press.
 I am also writing Human Embryos: A Visual History and share an interest in the history of IVF with Martin Johnson (PDN) and Sarah Franklin (Sociology).

 I came to history of science and medicine after postdoctoral work in developmental biology.
-Having lectured at the Wellcome Institute for the History of Medicine, I became a teaching officer here in 1998 and won a Pilkington teaching prize in 2006.
+Having lectured in Cambridge HPS and at the Wellcome Institute for the History of Medicine, I became a teaching officer here in 1998 and won a Pilkington teaching prize in 2006.
 I co-direct the Ischia Summer School on the History of the Life Sciences (the theme for 2017 is 'Cycles of Life') and am history section editor of Reproductive Biomedicine & Society Online, an associate editor of the Journal of the History of Biology and a council member of the International Society for the History, Philosophy and Social Studies of Biology.